 What is physical distancing?

 When you’re out and about, it’s important to follow physical distancing and hygiene guidelines, to help prevent the virus spreading.
-Physical or social distancing means you should stay 2 metres away from anyone who isn’t part of your household or extended household (if you have one).
-This is about the width of a car.
+Physical or social distancing means you should stay 1 metre away from anyone who isn’t part of your household or extended household (if you have one).
 You can find out more about physical distancing at the NHS Inform website.

-Children under 12 don’t need to stay 2 metres away from other people.
+Children under 12 don’t need to physically distance.
 Our page on coronavirus guidelines for children has more information.